ANakauma/biomarkers-guided-treatment-mUC/README.md

 ## Description

 Recent approvals of immune check-point inhibitors (ICI), enfortumab vedotin (EV; nectin-4-directed antibody and microtubule inhibitor conjugate) combined with ICI, and the fibroblast growth factor receptors (FGFR) inhibitor erdafitinib are anticipated to change the therapeutic landscape for metastatic Urothelial Carcinoma (mUC) patients.
 Using whole-genome DNA- and paired RNA-sequencing data of metastatic tumor biopsies of 155 mUC patients, we stratified patients based on known treatment response predictive markers.
-The study reported by Robbrechta, et al., entitled [Novel molecular biomarkers to guide treatment-decision making in metastatic urothelial cancer - A patient cohort analysis](https://euoncology.europeanurology.com/ "Biomarkers to guide treatment-decision in metastatic urothelial cancer") is currently under review.
+The study reported by Robbrecht, *et al.*, entitled [Novel molecular biomarkers to guide treatment-decision making in metastatic urothelial cancer - A patient cohort analysis](https://authors.elsevier.com/sd/article/S2588-9311(25)00101-4 "Biomarkers to guide treatment-decision in metastatic urothelial cancer"), has been published in European Urology Oncology.

 We observed that NECTIN4 amplification, FGFR2/3 mutations/fusions, and the RNA-expression-based T-Cell-to-Stroma Enrichment (TSE) score were mutually exclusive, and may therefore reflect biologically distinct tumors and sensitivity to treatments.
 This finding was validated in two independent bladder cohorts, suggesting that stratification of patients for therapy selection based on these molecular features is possible.